decurus/TouchOSCxBitwig/README.md

 # TouchOSCxBitwig
 A little script that makes Bitwig communicate with TouchOSC and vis versa.
-This is a hobby project, so it may or may not recieve updates
+This is a hobby project, so it may or may not recieve updates.
+The Script was tested in Bitwig 4 and 5.

 ![IMG_2954409F5FA5-1](Images/remotes.png)
 ![IMG_D5A0DF87F93D-1](Images/mixer.png)